Habitability of binary star systems: Circumbinary planet (P-Type)

-For a circumbinary planet, orbital stability is guaranteed only if the planet's distance from the stars is significantly greater than star-to-star distance.

 The minimum stable star-to-circumbinary-planet separation is about 2–4 times the binary star separation, or orbital period about 3–8 times the binary period.
 The innermost planets in all the Kepler circumbinary systems have been found orbiting close to this radius.
 The planets have semi-major axes that lie between 1.09 and 1.46 times this critical radius.
 The reason could be that migration might become inefficient near the critical radius, leaving planets just outside this radius.

 For example, Kepler-47c is a gas giant in the circumbinary habitable zone of the Kepler-47 system.

 If Earth-like planets form in or migrate into the circumbinary habitable zone, they would be capable of sustaining liquid water on their surface in spite of the dynamical and radiative interaction with the binary stars.

 The limits of stability for S-type and P-type orbits within binary as well as trinary stellar systems have been established as a function of the orbital characteristics of the stars, for both prograde and retrograde motions of stars and planets.